 - A poorly designed website: This will make it difficult for search engines to understand the structure of your site and where pages should be ranked.

 - Ignoring the small stuff: It may not seem like tags are hugely important compared to the actual content of your site, but in reality this is the only thing customers will see on a search page.
-The content of your tag can greatly influence whether they make a booking.

 - Not focusing on the right keyword or keywords: See above.
 Do your research.